 NOT EXACTLY ‘ROUGHING IT’

 We have 6 rooms on the back deck of the main lodge that can accommodate 12 people all with individual washrooms and a deck to sit and look over the lake and watch the sunset.
-The spectacular boat house has 4 rooms with accommodation for 10 people all with individual washrooms – large common area complete with bar and large flat screen TV, and of course the beautiful view of Gunn Lake.
-And a guest cabin with three rooms that can accommodate 4 people, complete with large sitting room and deck.
+The spectacular boat house has 4 rooms that sleeps up to 10 people all with individual washrooms – large common area complete with bar and large flat screen TV, and of course the beautiful view of Gunn Lake.
+And a guest cabin with three rooms that sleeps up to 6 people, complete with large sitting room and deck.
 With this flexibility we can provide accommodations for 1 to 26 people.

 new additions to the lodge

 We have newly constructed covered deck and sitting area, with a brand new bar.

 We have a cozy sitting room in the main lodge that looks out onto the lake, a large lounge above the boathouse with wet bar, piano and plenty of seating.
 There is also a large deck off the main lodge that overlooks the water, and many lakeside decks available to enjoy the company of fellow fisherman or take in the glow of one of many colourful sunsets Northwestern Ontario is famous for.

 At Birch Island Resort, you will experience licenced dining that rivals the finest restaurants.
 Coffee is delivered fresh to you each morning as you enjoy sunrise over the lake.
 Our executive chef will treat you to made-to-order breakfasts each day.
 At noon, lunch will be served on the water at one of our hand picked shore lunch spots where you will enjoy fresh-caught walleye and many side dishes.
 Dinners feature generous portions of your choice of steaks, chops and seafood, all artfully prepared.
 Top it off with desert and your appetite will be thoroughly satisfied.

 The Fishing is